Little-Mage/ShogiGUI-piece-sets/README.md

 Also boards and piece stands.

+The SVG.zip contains all the sets but in svg format so you make your own custom sets and share them please.

+The PNG.zip is all mentioned above and more in picture format.

-#Note: All the pieces where made by CouchTomato, but I arranged them into the ShogiGUI format so enjoy. :)
+# Note: All the pieces where made by CouchTomato, but I arranged them into the ShogiGUI format so enjoy. :)